Symmetric/calico-docker/docs/kubernetes/AWSIntegration.md

 CALICO_IPAM=true
 ```

-In your kubelet service config files, append the `--network_plugin=calico` flag to the `ExecStart` command and add the following line
+In your kubelet service config files, append the `--network_plugin=calico` flag to the `ExecStart` command and add the following line.
 ```
 EnvironmentFile=/path/to/network-environment
 ```